Gutshot Poker Club

 The Gutshot Poker Club (also known as The Gutshot Poker Collective or simply The Gutshot) was a poker club, bar, restaurant and internet cafe located on Clerkenwell Road, London, England.
 The club opened in March 2004 and closed in 2007.
 It was founded by Barry Martin and Derek Kelly.

+Overview

 The club ran poker ring games, and tournaments one to three times per day, and hosted four festivals of poker per annum.

 Amongst the successes achieved by members of the club are: